Effective September 2015; Revised June 2022

 To demonstrate this standard, the regulated member will:

-a) Communicate effectively and clearly, incorporating plain language into all forms of communication (e.g., spoken, written, electronic).
+a) Communicate respectfully, effectively, and clearly, incorporating principles of cultural safety and using plain language, where possible, in all forms of communication (e.g., spoken, written, electronic).

-b) Select appropriate communication techniques, adapting communication style and minimizing barriers by incorporating required supports (e.g., use of interpreters, technological devices, written cues).
+b) Select appropriate communication techniques, adapting communication style and minimizing barriers by demonstrating an awareness of cultural differences in interpersonal communication and by incorporating required supports (e.g., use of interpreters, technological devices, written cues).

 c) Encourage clients’ understanding of proposed services by using active listening and facilitating open, two-way communication.